 Note that some Public Translators, merely for tax reasons, do business as a company.
 There won't be any problem in doing so, as long as the translation bears the name of the individual Public Translator, his or her personal data (address, language they were licensed for, their registration number with the Junta Comercial, and local ID numbers), their signature and stamp/seal.
 No translation company data may ever appear on a Sworn Translation.

 14. Does a Public Translator also work with plain, "unsworn" translations?

 Yes, most of us do.
-There are many who are Public Translators licensed for one language, but they do plain translations from/to that one and other languages.
-Very few, if any, Public Translators work exclusively as such.
+There are many who are Public Translators licensed for one language, but they do plain translations from/to that one plus other languages.
+Very few Public Translators - if any - work exclusively as such.
 And many Public Translators are specialized in areas where sworn translations will never be required.

 15. Is it by any means 'better' to hire a Certified Public Translator for normal, unsworn translation jobs?